usnistgov/cmomy/CONTRIBUTING.md

     pre-commit gc
     ```

-1. Install editable package:

-    ```bash
-    pip install -e . --no-deps
-    ```

-    or

-    ```bash
-    make install-dev
-    ```

 1. Create a branch for local development:

     ```bash
     git checkout -b name-of-your-bugfix-or-feature
     ```

     Now you can make your changes locally.
-Alternatively, we recommend using [git-flow].
+Alternatively, we recommend using
+    [git-flow].

-1. When you're done making changes, check that your changes pass the pre-commit checks:
+1. When you're done making changes, check that your changes pass the pre-commit
-   tests.
+    checks: tests.

     ```bash
     pre-commit run [--all-files]